Investors Find New Uses for Abandoned Malls

 Converting malls into data centers is an emerging trend which requires extensive renovation and rewiring, but is an excellent use of the space that looks ahead to our needs of the future.

 Americans still love their stuff, and the self-storage business is booming.
-While retail sales have been going down, new properties being developed as self-storage is going up.
+While retail sales have been going down, new properties being developed as self-storage are going up.
 Developers are making malls, or anchor stores within malls, into self-storage facilities.
 These often include a few retail and food options, such as this new self-storage development in Ohio.

 Traditional and non-traditional offices are being developed in former mall spaces.
 These include a new trend called co-working, where freelancers and independent workers gather in a community workspace with all the office amenities required.
 Additionally, when large corporations need more office space, the mall property can be an obvious choice.
-Offices are combined with mixed use commercial real estate development that workers needs such as restaurants, gyms, and shopping.
+Offices are combined with mixed use commercial real estate developments that workers need, such as restaurants, gyms, and shopping.

 Community colleges are taking note of the newly created space, and so are developers of education facilities.
 In Tennessee, an old mall is now home to Nashville State’s satellite campus.
-The same thing is happening in California, Texas, Pennsylvania and other state’s across the country.
+The same thing is happening in California, Texas, Pennsylvania and other states across the country.
 These new campuses include digital media labs, high-tech computer facilities, science labs, and libraries.
 A brand new facility allows schools and colleges to create modern, cutting-edge campuses designed to attract new students.

 Healthcare is currently the fastest growing industry in the country, and it is not slowing down any time soon.
 As a result, there is an up an coming trend to combine health care facilities, fitness centers, pharmacies, blood labs, and private practitioners all in one place.

 A mall lends itself ideally to this concept.
 The one-stop healthcare concept has taken hold outside of Boston, where Bulfinch Companies completed a $100 million renovation of the Atrium Mall.
-Renamed the Life Time Center, it is now a wellness, health, and medical destination featuring a training area, physical therapy, healthy eating, preventive care, and more together under one roof.
+Renamed the Life Time Center, it is now a wellness, health, and medical destination featuring a training area, physical therapy, healthy eating, preventive care, and more under one roof.

 TV & Film Production Lots